 Do you use tobacco?

 If you smoke or chew tobacco, you have a greater risk for gum disease and oral cancer.
 Men are affected twice as often as women, and 95 percent of oral cancers occur in those ages 40 and older.
 More than 8,000 people die each year from oral and pharyngeal diseases.
 If you use tobacco, it is important to see a dentist frequently for cleanings and to ensure your mouth remains healthy.
-Your general dentist can perform a thorough screening for oral cancer and help with tobacco cessation.
+Dr. Ashley Covington can perform a thorough screening for oral cancer and help with tobacco cessation.